-Regional Offices monitoring implementation of the PCP through the review and approval of service plans and authorizations of services revisions are made to address changing needs of the participants;

-- 2. Regional Offices conducting onsite reviews of participant services and providers implementation including elements related to staff knowledge of services, service delivery as noted in the PCP, and health and welfare (e.g., medication administration records and health assessments completed); and - 3.
+- 1. Regional Offices monitoring implementation of the PCP through the review and approval of service plans and authorizations of services revisions are made to address changing needs of the participants; - 2.
+Regional Offices conducting onsite reviews of participant services and providers implementation including elements related to staff knowledge of services, service delivery as noted in the PCP, and health and welfare (e.g., medication administration records and health assessments completed); and - 3.
 Regional Offices monitoring the quality of the CCS monitoring services related to the implementation of the service plan.

-To oversee and assess CCS activities, the DDA has developed the automation of the CCS required quarterly monitoring and follow up forms are automated in the LTSSMaryland system.
-The DDA has and implemented a CCS squad within each regional office who are responsible for providing technical assistance and oversight to CCS agencies.
-Most recently the DDA has also contracted with a Quality Improvement Organization to facilitate CCS billing audits and quality assurance reviews of PCP's and monitoring/follow up.
-These audits and quality assurance reviews will result in a Plan of Correction, as applicable.
-The DDA regional offices will ensure any Plan of Correction is completed and satisfied added contractual staff in the DDA Regional Offices who are responsible for oversight and monitoring of CCS agencies and activities.
+To oversee and assess CCS activities, the DDA has developed the automation of the quarterly monitoring and follow up forms in the LTSSMaryland system and added contractual staff in the DDA Regional Offices who are responsible for oversight and monitoring of CCS agencies and activities.

-The LTSSMaryland Monitoring Form Report provides both the DDA and CCS agencies information related to review related to the completion status of the Quarterly Monitoring and Follow-up forms for each person served.
+The LTSSMaryland Monitoring Form Report provides both the DDA and CCS agencies information related to review related to the completion status of the Quarterly Monitoring and

+Follow-up forms for each person served.
 This functionality enables the DDA to improve its oversight and review of CCS activities.
-The DDA regional offices and Headquarter CCS leadership regularly meet with each CCS agency to review applicable data related to completion and timely submission of PCP's and Monitoring/Follow up.
-The regional offices are tracking and monitoring PCP completion on a weekly basis and following up with applicable CCS agencies as necessary.
 On a weekly basis, the DDA staff will review the report to ensure that the Monitoring and Follow-Up forms are completed for the participants served by CCS agencies within the specified region.

-Each CCSs will review evidence of satisfaction with support, health and safety needs, and service goal implementation and document whether progress has been made for people on their caseload.
-They will also review necessary documentation to verify the provision of services as authorized.
+Each CCSs will review evidence of service goal implementation and document whether progress has been made.
+They will also review documentation to verify the provision of services as authorized.
 If there is insufficient progress, the CCS will follow-up with the service provider to determine why progress is not being made.

-The additional the QIO and DDA Regional Office staff will also review a sample of the quarterly monitoring forms and a reliability check will be completed during a provider visit to ensure that the documentation accurately reflects plan implementation.
+The additional the DDA Regional Office staff will also review a sample of the quarterly monitoring forms and a reliability check will be completed during a provider visit to ensure that the documentation accurately reflects plan implementation.